Sarah Michelle Gellar on jumping from screen to startup with Foodstirs

 The company she founded with CEO Galit Laibow and COO Greg Fleishman, Foodstirs, is the next generation’s answer to a Pillsbury, Betty Crocker or Duncan Heinz.
 It mashes up subscription commerce, new media and natural foods to deliver baking kits and mixes in stores and online.

-We caught up with the Foodstirs founders, who were ringing the bell at Nasdaq in San Francisco today, to show support for their fellow startup founders.
+We caught up with the Foodstirs founders, who were ringing the bell at the Nasdaq Entrepreneurial Center in San Francisco today, to show support for their fellow startup founders.
 Sarah Michelle Gellar said the transition from acting to entrepreneurship hasn’t been as easy as you’d suspect.
 “It’s incredibly difficult.
 I think there is a novelty in ‘Lets See Buffy Bake!’
 I think people see funny headlines and are like ‘Oh great, she’s either a spokesperson of this is going to be good laugh, a good story we can tell at drinks on Friday night,’ she said.
 “Maybe it is easier to get in the door, but you still have to have concept proof to back it up.”
 Watch the video for more on what inspired her to get in the startup game.

 Foodstirs’ products are made for families and home chefs who don’t want to eat chemical dyes and flavorings when they make something indulgent and sweet at home.
 The company uses all USDA-rated organic and non-GMO ingredients, and fair trade ingredients whenever possible.
 Though the startup only launched in September 2015, its products are already gracing the shelves at Whole Foods Market in the Northeast and Gelson’s stores in California according to Laibow.
 “We’re really proud to be the first baking mix out there to do this,” she said.